-The application software must avoid setting up a transmission (by clearing one or more TXE flag(s)) and immediately request SLEEP mode (by setting SLPRQ).
-It will then depend on the exact sequence of operations whether the msCAN12 will start transmitting or go into SLEEP mode directly.
+The application software must avoid setting up a transmission (by clearing one or more TXE flag(s)) and immediately request Sleep Mode (by setting SLPRQ).
+It then depends on the exact sequence of operations whether the msCAN12 starts transmitting or goes into Sleep Mode directly.